 Enter your mailing address in the form and click "Start Writing" to get started.

 Feel free to adapt the sample email message to make it personal to you.

 Please do not use your school district email address to email state legislators.
 PSEA advises members not to send messages during instructional time, and comply with your school district's policies.

-In February, the state Senate passed Senate Bill 166, a bill that would interfere with the use of your PSEA dues dollars and jeopardize some of the services PSEA provides to you as a member.
+In February 2017, the state Senate passed Senate Bill 166, a bill that would interfere with the use of PSEA dues dollars and jeopardize some of the services PSEA provides to members.

-Here's what you need to know about the Senate Bill 166
+Here's what you need to know about Senate Bill 166

 The bill unfairly singles out teachers, nurses, and public safety workers, but continues to allow deductions that go to insurance companies, big banks, and financial companies.

 Lawmakers pushing these bills have a clear goal in mind: to silence the voices of middle-class people.

 Behind them is a network of millionaire-funded special interest groups that puts corporations and the wealthy ahead of ordinary Pennsylvanians.